felixyf0124/Skeye360-Mirrored/jenkins/README.md

 ## Prerequisites

-mongo container should be running.
+mongo container must be running.

 ### How to start docker container?